 The NAC Fast-Track classes allows individuals to complete all of the required classes and clinical hours in approximately 4 weeks, with an on-sight formal evaluation at the end of the course.
 The intensive class is a compressed format and it best suited to those who have a basic background in healthcare and are seeking an efficient way to become certified with a minimum amount of downtime but a maximum amount of learning!

-Class times will be 8:45 am – 4:45 pm, Monday through Friday.
-The course will include 44 classes hours, 22 lab hours and 42 clinical site hours.
+The NAC Program Class times will be 8:45 am – 4:45 pm, Monday through Friday.
+The course will include 44 class hours, 22 lab hours and 42 clinical site hours.
 Clinical site times may vary and are dependent upon the clinical site.

-COMING SOON: Our NAC Evenings/Weekends course will run for 6 weeks with in-class learning and skills training occurring in the evenings and on weekends, and off-site clinical training.
-This course is ideal for students working during weekday hours, parents without childcare during the day, or students needing a little more time to master skills
+COMING SOON: Our NAC Evenings/Weekends Classes will run for 6 weeks with in-class learning and skills training occurring in the evenings and on weekends, and off-site clinical training in Yakima.
+This course is ideal for students working during weekday hours, parents without childcare during the day, or students needing a little more time to master the skills.

 Class timings will be 5:50 pm – 9:00 pm on Mondays, Wednesdays and Fridays, and 10:00 am – 4:40 pm on Saturdays.
 The NAC program course will include 44 class hours, 22 lab hours and 40 clinical site hours.
 Clinical site times may vary and are dependent upon the clinical site.
 Because weekend clinical hours are limited, it is likely you will be having to complete most clinical hours on a weekday, during normal business hours.